databendlabs/databend/website/blog/2023-04-08-databend-weekly-88.md

 AskBend is a Rust project that utilizes the power of Databend and OpenAI to create a SQL-based knowledge base from Markdown files.

 With AskBend, you can easily search and retrieve the most relevant information to your queries using SQL.
-The project automatically generates document embeddings from the content, enabling users to quickly find the information they need.
+The project automatically generates document embeddings from the content, enabling you to quickly find the information you need.

-Here's how it works:
+How it works:

 1. Read and parse Markdown files from a directory.
 2. Store the content in the `askbend.doc` table.
 3. Compute embeddings for the content using Databend Cloud's built-in AI capabilities.
-4. When a user queries, generate the query embedding using Databend Cloud's SQL-based `ai_embedding_vector` function.
+4. When a users asks a question, generate the embedding using Databend Cloud's SQL-based `ai_embedding_vector` function.
 5. Find the most relevant doc.content using Databend Cloud's SQL-based `cosine_distance` function.
-6. Use OpenAI's completion capabilities with Databend Cloud's SQL-based `ai_text_completion` function
+6. Use OpenAI's completion capabilities with Databend Cloud's SQL-based `ai_text_completion` function.
 7. Output the completion result in Markdown format.

 If you want to learn more about AskBend or try out the existing live demo, you can refer to the resources listed below: